-- If your performance problem did not dissolve, it is time to take a closer look at each step of the execution plan.
-While you could start with a static analysis on the explain output, I prefer to start with real-time monitoring as it is most times the less time-consuming approach.
+- If your performance problem did not dissolve, it is time to look at each step of the execution plan.
+While you could start with static analysis on the EXPLAIN output, I prefer to start with real-time monitoring as it is usually the less time-consuming approach.
 Any real-time monitoring tool (like Viewpoint, PMON, DBMON) gives you the essential information needed.

-- Execute your SQL statement and watch each step in real-time.
+- Execute your SQL statement and watch each step in real time.

 - Repeat the above approach until no wrong steps are left.
 Don’t forget to set statistics after each impacting change on the SQL statement.